Delay (audio effect): Straight delay

 Straight delay is used in sound reinforcement systems to compensate for the propagation of sound through the air.
 Unlike audio delay effects devices, straight delay is not mixed back in with the original signal.
 The delayed signal alone is sent to loudspeakers so that the speakers distant from the stage will reinforce the stage sound at the same time or slightly later than the acoustic sound from the stage.
 The delayed signal uses approximately 1 millisecond of straight delay per foot of air or 3 milliseconds per meter.
 (Note: Depending on the air temperature's effect on the speed of sound.
 At an air temperature of 20 °C (68 °F), one meter of sound travel takes 2.92 milliseconds, and one foot of sound travel takes 0.888 ms.) Because of the Haas effect, this technique allows audio engineers to use additional speaker systems placed away from the stage and still give the illusion that all sound originates from the stage.
 The purpose is to deliver sufficient sound volume to the back of the venue without resorting to excessive sound volumes near the front.

 Straight delay is also used in audio to video synchronization to align sound with visual media (e.g., on TV or web broadcasting), if the visual source is delayed.
-Visual media can become delayed by a number of mechanisms or reasons such as time base correction, video scaling and framebuffers, in which case the associated audio must be delayed to match the visual content.
+Visual media can become delayed by a number of mechanisms or reasons, such as time base correction, video scaling and framebuffers, in which case the associated audio may be delayed to match the visual content.